zluo16/angular-project-setup-lab-immersive-alum/README.md

 ### MainController.js

 Next, go to `js/app/controllers`.
-Make a new file called `MainController.js` and put this inside of it -
+Make a new file called `MainController.js` and put this inside of it:

 ```js
 function MainController($scope) {